 Stitches are coming out uneven or skipping entirely

 Thread ends in the needle.
 They are connected.
 That’s why, in the case of skipped stitches or any other stitch issue, we’ll first check the needle.
-It would be the best to (as I always point out) use a new needle for every project.
+It would be best to (as I always point out) use a new needle for every project.
 So, check the needle, maybe it’s bent, or even worse, broken.
 If you have randomly skipped stitches you must change the needle.
 If everything’s cool after you’ve changed the needle, it was bent.

 But, if the problem continuous, it might be that your sewing machine isn’t threaded well.
 Re-thread it and try!
 Always have in mind that the needle and the thread need to match.
-Different fabric weights require different needle size and type.
+Different fabric weights require a different needle size and type.

 Your stitches are Loose or Loopy

 Are you stitches looking loose or even loopy?
 Well, if that’s the case then it’s all about the thread tension.
 You want to go ahead and tighten your thread tension to make it a little bit tighter and a little less loose and loopy.
 Now, start with the upper thread tension area and if that doesn’t work, you may need to get into your bobbin casing.
 The last resort is to get into your bobbin casing to tighten the thread tension there.